runinrain64/sensation/README.md

  pip install mbed-cli --upgrade
  ```

 2. If using Keil MDK, make sure you have a license installed.
-[MDK-Lite](http://www.keil.com/arm/mdk.asp) has a 32 KB restriction on code size."# sensation"
+[MDK-Lite](http://www.keil.com/arm/mdk.asp) has a 32 KB restriction on code size.